Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

-For another, more hands on example, let's take possessing Glukkons in Exoddus and Munch: In the former, it is both an empowering moment of finally bossing others around, with the whole establishment suddenly becoming your ally and also an implicit source of jokes as while the Glukkons walk you can faintly hear the sound of a xylophone and whenever they accidentally hit a wall, the just flop and then stand up with a deliciously contemptuous grunt.
+For another, more hands on example, let's take possessing Glukkons in Exoddus and Munch: In the former, it is both an empowering moment of finally bossing others around, with the whole establishment suddenly becoming your ally and also an implicit source of jokes as while the Glukkons walk you can faintly hear the sound of a xylophone and whenever they accidentally hit a wall, they just flop and then stand up with a deliciously contemptuous grunt.
 Also whenever you possess a head Glukkon, they have a bunch of amusing lines that became memes in the fandom, whether it's "that blue bastard" or "Dripik!
 I knew that!" these lines gave these otherwise rarely appearing characters